Dick-a-Dick: Aboriginal tracker

+In her obituary Jane Duff's, then known as Jane Turnbull, memories of the incident and his rescue were recorded:

 Sportsman

 Dick-a-Dick was renowned for his skill in traditional weapons including the use of a waddy and shield.
 His star act was to challenge men to hit him with cricket ball thrown from 15 paces.
 Even when four balls were thrown at the same time, he was apparently only ever hit once, but claimed he was not ready at the time.
 He also always won the backwards sprint.
 He protected his body and head with the shield and his legs with the waddy and would slowly move towards the men and suddenly yell, frightening everyone.
 A replica of Dick-a-Dick's club is held at the Lord's Cricket Ground museum.